 - 17. There is no recent history on the application site itself.
-However, there have been recent applications at the House of Bruar, including: - a) 23/01379/FLL part change of use and alterations to ground floor office / storage space (Classes 4 and 5) to form additional retail space (Class 1A) - approved by Perth and Kinross Council. - b) 2023/0145/DET renewal of permission 19/02111/FLL (Erection of art gallery building, reconfigure car park, installation of four air source heat pumps, landscaping and associated works) - Approved by the Park Authority. - c) 23/00071/FLL Extension to warehouse / offices to form additional office space (class 2), product development / food preparation areas with associated storage and distribution (class 6) - Approved by Perth and Kinross Council.
+However, there have been recent applications at the House of Bruar, including: - a) 23/01379/FLL part change of use and alterations to ground floor office/storage space (Classes 4 and 5) to form additional retail space (Class 1A) - approved by Perth & Kinross Council - b) 2023/0145/DET renewal of permission 19/02111/FLL (Erection of art gallery building, reconfigure car park, installation of 4 air source heat pumps, landscaping and associated works) Approved by CNPA - c) 23/00071/FLL Extension to warehouse/offices to form additional office space (class 2), product development/food preparation areas with associated storage and distribution (class 6) Approved by Perth & Kinross Council